alexa-whitney/ACS2330-Responsive-React-Final-Project/README.md

 - Search for books currently in the library by title, author, or genre.
 - View book details, including summary, author, and cover image.
 - Fun and visually appealing CSS design.
+- ARIA attributes and semantic HTML incorporated for increased accessibility.